spiritedtechie/metrics-in-action/external-http-service-stub/README.md

 Description
 -----------

-This is a simple stub REST service that returns an fixed address.
+This is a simple stub REST service that returns a fixed address.

-It is used by the customer API to show how the HTTP client (client side) can be instrumented by Metrics HTTP.
+It is used by the customer API to show how the HTTP client (client side) can be instrumented by Metrics-httpclient.

 This service is build using Dropwizard and JAX-RS.